joshrieken/plasm/README.md

 ## Installation

 Plasm is not yet available via Hex.
+For now, point to this repo:

+    {:plasm, git: "https://github.com/atomic-fads/plasm.git", branch: "master"}

 <!-- Add Plasm to your list of dependencies in `mix.exs`: